 - Website with access to online Teaching Resources

-- Professional Development Opportunities including Workshops & a bi-annual Conference
+- Professional Development Opportunities including Workshops & a biennial Conference

 - Periodic e-Newsletters and Updates

 - A network of like-minded colleagues throughout Australia and New Zealand

 Check out our range of online resources including curriculum outlines, schemes of work and detailed lesson plans.

 The 5 Strands Beginners Curriculum is offered as one possible way into teaching RAVE for new and non-specialist teachers.

 Yr 9 Matrix Course, Dr Nicholas Coleman, Wesley College, Victoria